 A Brief History of Occupational Therapy

-Knowing the history of any profession can help you see the possible futures for the career as well.
-As we look over the steps that it took for occupational therapy to get where it is now, we need to also think about what this tells us about the future.
+Knowing the history of any profession can help to see the possible futures for the career as well.
+As we look over the steps that it took for occupational therapy to get where it is today, we need to also think about what this tells us about the future.